-She married Jon in 2006, and they have two sons.
 It was with the birth of her second son in March 2011 that she decided to reevaluate her personal and professional goals and begin the pursuit of her passion for all things style.
 This creative nesting phase inspired her to submit a story to Lucky magazine which published and became the catalyst for the Queen City Style.
 Whitley now contributes as a writer and stylist to various regional magazines and makes regular television and radio appearances.

 Teaming up with three other Charlotte entrepreneurs in 2011, Whitley co-founded Warm Charlotte, a charity collecting and delivering cold weather items to local shelters and families who need them most.
 Whitley's most focused current work-related philanthropic efforts include a close partnership and role as spokesperson for Goodwill of the Southern Piedmont.
 In 2014, Whitley completed her first Boston Marathon.